History of Hilton Park services

 Hilton Park has a lot to answer for.
 Its location is the main reason why J10a only faces south, and it has also meant that a whole new dual carriageway has had to be proposed to link the M54 to the M6 Toll.
 For a while it was to be closed so that junction improvements could take place either side, in a similar fashion to Leicester Forest East.

 This isn't going to help southbound traffic, where the next services are 30 miles away for traffic for the south-east and 50 miles for traffic for the south central.
-Considering this and just how busy this bit of the M6 is (it's the second busiest single stretch of motorway in the UK), it's no surprise that in 1998 Hilton Park was noted for being the busiest service station in the UK.
+Considering this and just how busy this bit of the M6 is, it's no surprise that in 1998 Hilton Park was noted for being the busiest service station in the UK.
 In 1995 it was also valued as one of England's most lucrative.
-The opening of the M6 Toll has taken a small amount of that traffic away so it's not known where it still lays claim to this title.
+The opening of the M6 Toll may have reduced the figures slightly.

 Its location has also meant that the M54 needed its own service station - Telford.